Richard Reames: Arborsculpture

 In 1995, Reames coined the word "arborsculpture" to describe tree-trunk sculptural modifications as art.
 The word has since been used by several writers, creative practitioners and scholars.
 Arborsculpture has also been called "arbor sculpture" and "arborisculpture".
 In French it is known as l'arborisculpture), and in German arborsculpture is known as Baumplastiken.
 Reames refers to the use of arborsculpture to produce architectural structures or dwellings as "arbortecture", it has also been called "arborarchitecture" by Olga O. Smolina who has written on arborsculpture and on Reames.
 Arbortecture is called Baumarchitektur in German.

 Reames uses arborsculptural tree bending and shaping techniques to create his work and also uses the horticultural and arboricultural techniques of ring barking, approach grafting, pruning, and framing, in various combinations, to craft his artworks and functional objects.

 Reames has described his arborsculpture tree shaping practice:

 When making architectural arborsculptures such as fences, Reames prefers using the diamond pattern, a structurally sound design.
 This technique has been used by traditional Belgian fence crafters however Reames creates a tighter diamond grid by planting the trees closer together to keep certain wildlife such as deer out of an area.
 He has also made gazebos and a Fruit Room; the latter was created by espaliering together apple, plum, cherry and pear trees.
 Another arbortectural project is his Living House, a 22-foot diameter dwelling created from 77 alder trees planted 11 inches apart, intentionally based on multiples of elevens.

 Process and technique

-On Reames' property in Oregon, there are a dozen nursery beds, each of which are between 100–200 feet long, constructed in a configuration to optimize their orientation to the sun.
+On Reames' property in Oregon, there are a dozen nursery beds, each of which are between 100 and 200 feet long, constructed in a configuration to optimize their orientation to the sun.
 The beds are filled with thousands of tree saplings, which he refers to as "art supplies."
 Saplings are transplanted from November to March, the dormant season for working with bare-root trees.
 In winter through early spring, the tree trunks are sculpted by bending, weaving and twisting as this is the time of year they are most pliable.
 The young trees are then attached to a metal or wood support structure until they are mature enough to retain their shape without support.